 Why Office Pods Are Booming in the Hybrid Era

-Remember that thing that no-one talks about anymore?
+Remember that thing that no one talks about anymore?
 Yes, that thing… where some of us could work in quiet, cosy, productive peace while wearing the same sweatpants for months on end.
 Well, companies noticed the productive part (and mostly ignored the sweatpants).
-Now, hybrid work is here to stay, and office-bound employees crave the same quiet comforts they enjoy at home— a little sanctuary away from the open-plan bustle.
+Now, hybrid work is here to stay, and office-bound employees crave the same quiet comforts they enjoy at home—a little sanctuary away from the open-plan bustle.

 As teams split their time between office and home, it’s no surprise that there is huge demand for small, private work zones.
 Even big players have noticed: a recent report found 70% of Fortune 100 companies now use Framery pods (a leading pod brand available on Furnify).
 Pods deliver quiet focus spaces and meeting rooms on tap, without the hassle of construction.